Asian shares rally on US midterms, soothing fears of shifts

-SINGAPORE (AP) — Asian markets rose on Thursday after the U.S. midterm elections went as expected, soothing fears of a sudden shift on trade and economic policies.
+SINGAPORE (AP) — Asian markets were mostly higher on Thursday after the U.S. midterm elections went as expected, soothing fears of a sudden shift on trade and economic policies.

 WALL STREET: Asian investors took the lead from a rebound on Wall Street.
 Large technology and consumer companies rallied and three-quarters of the stocks on the New York Stock Exchange traded higher as results from the U.S. midterm elections streamed in.
 The S&P 500 index jumped 2.1 percent to 2,813.89, its highest level in four weeks.
 The Dow Jones Industrial Average was 2.1 percent higher at 26,180.30 and the Nasdaq composite advanced 2.6 percent to 7,570.75.
 The Russell 2000 index of smaller-company stocks added 1.7 percent to 1,582.16.